Methodology

 P0420 misdiagnosis framing

-P0420 (Bank 1) and P0430 (Bank 2) mean catalytic converter efficiency below threshold per NHTSA documentation.
+P0420 (Bank 1) and P0430 (Bank 2) mean catalytic converter efficiency below threshold per the SAE J2012 / ISO 15031 OBD-II code standard.
 The downstream sensor detects the fault but is rarely the cause; replacing the sensor on a P0420 fixes the code less than 5% of the time.
 Diagnostic decision tree: live-data sensor scan with a Bluetooth OBD-II reader (BlueDriver / FIXD) checking upstream oscillation 0.1-0.9V and downstream mirroring; if mirroring, the catalytic converter is the actual $300-$1,500 cost.

 Refresh cadence

 The monthly cycle re-checks RepairPal cost-estimator averages, AutoZone / Advance Auto / O'Reilly retail pricing, Midas / Firestone / Pep Boys chain published pricing, and RockAuto / Amazon Automotive consumer-direct listings.
 The quarterly cycle re-checks Bosch / Denso / NGK / NTK / Walker / Delphi / Standard Motor Products parts catalogues, Kelley Blue Book Service editorial, Synchrony / Jerry / Carparts.com aggregator pages, and the UK directional cross-reference (RAC / AA / gov.uk DVSA).
-The annual cycle re-checks NHTSA OBD-II code documentation, EPA CARB compliance, and BLS US auto-mechanic wage data.
+The annual cycle re-checks the SAE J2012 / ISO 15031 OBD-II code standard, EPA CARB compliance, and BLS US auto-mechanic wage data.

 The single source of truth for the freshness date is theLAST_VERIFIED_DATEconstant insrc/lib/schema.ts.
 Rolling that constant forward updates the footer stamp, the hero badge, the methodology and about page badges, the WebSite JSON-LD dateModified, and every page's Article schema dateModified by construction.